One of our favourite places to visit here in the North East of Scotland is the pretty harbour town of Stonehaven.

 On the Southside of Stonehaven, Dunnottar Woods is not your typical woodland.
-Once owned by the Kennedy family it is now there for the community to enjoy.
+Once owned by the Kennedy family it is now there for visitors and the community to enjoy.

 Make sure to look out for interesting structures such as the Shell House, Ice House, Lady Kennedy’s bath and Gallow Hill.
-You may also spot from Fairy doors hidden in the woodland which add a nice touch for those young at heart.
+You may also spot from Fairy doors hidden in the woodland which add a nice touch for the young, or those young at heart.

-There is a car park at Glasslaw, otherwise, you can walk from the town centre.
+There is a car park at Glasslaw, otherwise, you can walk to the woods from the town centre.